Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-01.md

 You're also **taking DRY to the next level!**

-The code in a library can be shared across multiple projects, and  changes, and bug fixes can all be made in a single location.
+The code in a library can be **shared across multiple projects**, and  changes, and bug fixes can all be made in a single location.

 <!-- > -->